heutelbeck/sapl-policy-engine/sapl-extensions-api/README.md

 ### Registration with an Embedded PDP

-In a plain Java application a PDP is instantiated using the `PolicyDecisionPointFactory` the different factory methods for file- or resource-based PDPs take Collections of function library and PDP objects as parameters and will register these for the PDP.
+In a simple Java application, a PDP is instantiated using the `PolicyDecisionPointFactory`, the different factory methods for file- or resource-based PDPs take Collections of function library and PDP objects as parameters will register these for the PDP.

 ```java
 	PolicyDecisionPoint pdp = PolicyDecisionPointFactory.filesystemPolicyDecisionPoint(path, List.of(new EchoPIP()), List.of(new SimpleFunctionLibrary()));
 ```

 When using the Spring Security integration, PIPs and function libraries can be registered with the application context as beans.
-The SAPL auto configuration will pick them up automatically if present is their packages are configured to be scanned by Spring.
+The SAPL auto-configuration will pick them up automatically if present is their packages are configured to be scanned by Spring.
 E.e., a PIP may be annotated with `@Component` or  `@Service`.

 ### Registering with a SAPL Server

-The details about deploying to a server are addressed in their respecive documentation:
+The details about deploying to a server are addressed in their respective documentation:

 * SAPL Server LT: <https://github.com/heutelbeck/sapl-policy-engine/blob/master/sapl-server-lt/README.md>
 * SAPL Server CE: <https://github.com/heutelbeck/sapl-policy-engine/blob/master/sapl-server-ce/README.md>

 ## Project Configuration (Maven)

-Remember to get a GitHub access token to be able to use the dependency, see <https://github.com/heutelbeck/packages>.
+Remember to get a GitHub access token to be able to use the dependency.
+See <https://github.com/heutelbeck/packages>.
 Example POM for a SAPL extension:

 ```xml